KingCalzone/bigboy/README.md

 # bigboy
- rgh tool i stopped working on
+ rgh tool i stopped working on since i made the switch to learning c++ and also doing ps4 tools

 > [!NOTE]
 > What the tool looks like: